 There are some exceptions to the information above, and the seven-year limit:

 - Insurance Positions: If your employer is an insurance company, they may perform background checks that detail back to your eighteenth birthday.

 - Residential delivery services: Employers must conduct background checks that include the last twenty years for felonies and the last ten years for misdemeanor convictions, theft offenses, and public indecency.
 This is for positions like UPS and FedEx drivers, as well as service technicians who visit residencies (cable installer, the phone company, plumber, electrician).

 - If the arrest didn’t result in a conviction, pleas of no contest, or guilty plea shouldn’t be taken into consideration for employment decisions.
 Think of the rule of thumb “innocent until proven guilty.”
 Even though arrests shouldn’t show up on the background check, if the employers finds out about an arrest without a conviction through other methods, that information cannot be considered as part of the employment decision.

 Although there aren’t any laws in Texas that prohibit employers from using an arrest to make an employment determination, the EEOC prohibits it based on federal anti-discrimination law.
 Such policies tend to discriminate against minorities, who are more likely to be arrested than white people.
 The EEOC might dictate you be less strict than looking at the past seven years.
 The background check may include information for the past seven years, but there may be situations where you should only review the past three or four years, and only be able to look for specific types of convictions.

 If you need additional information on background checks in Texas, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.